cysouw/diathesis/text/c13_zumInfinitive.md

 ### *kommen+vom‑In­fi­ni­tiv* Recurrent movement from (*Aditivfrequentativ*) {#sec:zuminfinitive-kommen-vom}

-The opposite of the previous *gehen+zum‑In­fi­ni­tiv* is the *kommen+vom‑In­fi­ni­tiv* expressing movement towards [@next].
+The opposite of the previous *gehen+zum‑In­fi­ni­tiv* (see [@sec:zuminfinitive-gehen]) is the *kommen+vom‑In­fi­ni­tiv* expressing movement towards [@next].
 There is a straightforward change in preposition, opposing *gehen zum* 'to go to' with *kommen von* 'to come from'.
-There also exist a *kommen+zum‑In­fi­ni­tiv* construction, but that one has a completely different semantics (see [@sec:zuminfinitive-kommen-zum] below).
+There also exist a *kommen+zum‑In­fi­ni­tiv* construction, which, however, has a completely different semantics (see [@sec:zuminfinitive-kommen-zum] below).

 Just like the previous *gehen+zum‑In­fi­ni­tiv*, the *kommen+vom‑In­fi­ni­tiv* has an additional frequentative/habitual aspect.
 This construction expresses that the movement is done regularly as a matter of habit.
-This stands in opposition to the *kommen+Infinitive* aditive construction (without preposition *von*) that does not include this habitual aspect (see [@sec:infinitive-kommen-aditive]).
+This stands in opposition to the *kommen+Infinitiv* aditive construction (without preposition *von*) that does not include this habitual aspect (see [@sec:infinitive-kommen-aditive]).

 ::: ex
 - Er kommt vom Einkaufen.